AnonExperiments/AnonExperiments.github.io/pages/Experiment-2.md

 # Instrumentation

 For this experiment we used PowerPoint slides.
 We used a template and then generaded more pptx for each participants using a different menu order of use.
-This template can be downloaded [here](downloads/instrumentation/slides.pptx)
+This template can be downloaded [here](downloads/instrumentation/slides.pptx) (In Spanish)

-After the experimental sesion, participants had to fill a questionnaire, which can be downlaoded [here](downloads/instrumentation/questionnaire.xlsm)
+After the experimental sesion, participants had to fill a questionnaire, which can be downlaoded [here](downloads/instrumentation/questionnaire.xlsm) (In Spanish)

 # Data

 The obtained metrics from [SennsCloud]() calculations can be downloaded [here](downloads/data/metrics.xlsx)

 # Results